-Just over a year ago we wrote the blog post below about parents who had not paid their child support, being stopped at the border and not allowed to leave Australia until they dealt with their child support debts.
+In 2018 we wrote the blog post below about parents who had not paid their child support, being stopped at the border and not allowed to leave Australia until they dealt with their child support debts.

-Well, it’s in the news again.
+Well, it was in the news again in 2019.

 Recent media reports indicate that the Department of Human Services is increasing the number of travel bans issued: